WolffRuoff/WolffRuoff/README.md

 ## About Me

-Hi, I'm Ethan.
+Welcome to my Github Profile!
 After graduating from Muhlenberg College, Magna Cum Laude, with a double major in Computer Science and Business Administration and a minor in Innovation and Entrepreneurship, I am now pursuing a Master of Science in Computer Science from Columbia University.
 <br>

-This summer, I'm interning at Vanguard as an Application Developer where I'm learning tons of great skills including AWS!
+I'm currently interning at Vanguard as an Application Developer where I'm learning tons of great skills including AWS!
 <br>

+Check out my website [here](https://ethanruoff.com)
 ## Connect With Me

 <div align="center">